 Dragon Quest Builders

 Like Terraria, Dragon Quest Builders is a Minecraft clone that has a lot more going on than its source material.
-It’s a builder like
+It’s a builder like Minecraft, fit with hundreds of recipes and block-based construction.
+The Dragon Quest moniker isn’t just for flair, though — Builders is a full-fledged RPG.

-The game isn’t just a sandbox, though, but rather a simplistic platform for budding developers to get their start.
+isn’t just a sandbox, though, but rather a simplistic platform for budding developers to get their start.
 As a creator, you can sell your game and items to the community for Robux, Roblox’s in-game currency.
 Unlike other in-game currencies, though, you can exchange your Robux for cold, hard cash.

 Starbound is basically Terraria in space, though it comes from a different developer.
 It’s the first title developed by Chucklefish, the studio that developed Wargroove and has published games like Stardew Valley and Risk of Rain.
-Despite sharing the same 2D perspective as
+Despite sharing the same 2D perspective as Terraria, Starbound is, fittingly, much more expansive.

 Don’t Starve tells you everything you need to know in the title.
 It’s a game about not starving, or, more accurately, surviving.
 Rather than giving you a blank slate like most other survival games, Don’t Starve is very overt in its tone.
 With a gothic, hand-drawn art style, Don’t Starve is bursting at the seams with personality.